CopyrightC/DogeChat/README.md

 # How do I run it on my machine?

 Make sure you have python 3.6 +
-Open up your terminal and run the following command
+Open up your terminal and run the following sequence of commands

 (For setting up server)
 ```